How should medication be transferred from a bubble pack to a cup?

 Study for the DODD Ohio Category 1 Medication Administration Certification Exam.
 Optimize your preparation with flashcards and multiple-choice questions, each offering hints and explanations.
 Excel in your exam!

-The correct method of transferring medication from a bubble pack to a cup involves placing the bubble pack upside down over the cup and pushing down.
-This technique ensures that the medication is released from the individual compartments of the bubble pack in a controlled manner.
-By positioning the pack this way and applying pressure, you effectively allow the medication to drop into the cup without spilling or contaminating it.
+Transferring medication from a bubble pack to a cup should be done by placing the bubble pack upside down over the cup and pushing down.
+This method ensures that the medication is released properly from the compartments of the bubble pack without causing spillage or contamination.
+By using this technique, you minimize the risk of damaging the medication and ensure an accurate dose is transferred to the cup.

 Subscribe